levibostian/Teller-Android/docs/testing_android_instrumentation_tests.md

 ?> TL;DR view some example code in the example app for [an Android instrumentation test](https://github.com/levibostian/teller-android/blob/development/app/src/androidTest/java/com/levibostian/tellerexample/integration/ReposIntegrationTest.kt).

-* Make sure to clear Teller's internal data and initialize it before each test.
+* First, you must initialize Teller for testing, and you must make sure to clear Teller's data before each test for a clean slate before each test.

-Create a JUnit test rule that initializes and clears Teller before each test:
+To make this extra easy, it's recommended to create a JUnit test rule that initializes and clears Teller before each test:

 ```kotlin
 import androidx.test.platform.app.InstrumentationRegistry